 Dr. Berry married a graduate nurse named Agnes Ellen Sheather on the 1st of September, 1922 in York, Ontario.
 She was born in 1897 in Hastings, Lennox, England.
-She was the daughter of William Sheather and the former Nellie Hugher.
+She was the daughter of William Sheather and the former Nellie Hughes.
 The Sheather family immigrated to Canada in 1905 and settled in Toronto.
 Mrs. Berry had 2 siblings born in Canada, a sister named Edna Mary Sheather born in June of 1908 and a brother named Hugh William Sheather born in September of 1910.

 Dr. Berry was appointed as the District Coroner and the Medical Officer of Health in 1951.
-He was a member of the Canadian Medical Society, the Ontario Medical Society and the Kent Medical Society.
+He was a member of the Canadian Medical Society, the Ontario Medical Society and he served as the President of the Kent County Medical Society 1947.
 Dr. Berry was also a medical officer for the Chesapeake and Ohio Railway in Southwestern Ontario.

-Dr. Berry was a member of the Merlin Branch 465 of the Canadian Legion and the Merlin I.O.O.F.
+Dr. Berry was a member of the Merlin Branch 465 of the Royal Canadian Legion and the Merlin I.O.O.F.
 Lodge 226.
 He belonged to the Rotary Club in Merlin and he served a term as the President.